That brand-new scroll saw is sitting proudly on the bench in your shop and a stack of material is ready.

 Double-tooth blades are a variant of the standard-tooth blade.
 As the name suggests, there is a skipped tooth after ever pair of teeth on the blade.
 The gap between the two teeth is also slightly wider than normal.

-This blade configuration cuts amazingly quickly.
+This blade configuration cuts smoother than the previous blade settings.
 However, the abnormal spacing of the teeth makes this type of blade much harder to control while cutting.

 The double-tooth blade also cuts much slower than either the standard tooth blade or the skip-tooth blade.